Er dS

 Kenmore Defrost Sensor (Thermistor) Failure

-Error code Er dS displayed, unit may short cycle defrost or show inconsistent cooling and frost patterns.
+Error code Er dS is displayed.
+The unit may short-cycle the defrost process or show inconsistent cooling and frost patterns.

 Advertisements